California King vs. King: Which Mattress Size is Right for You?

 The king mattress is 76 inches wide, and 80 inches long, while the Cal king is 72 inches wide and 84 inches long.
 Four inches may not seem like a big difference.
 However, if you are over 6 feet tall, the Cal king’s extra length is a game changer.
 And if your partner monopolizes a lot of mattress space every night, the king’s extra width may save you from falling off the bed.
 Deciding between a king or Cal king mattress comes down to one question: Where do you want to invest those four inches?

-If you’re torn between a California king and king size mattress, consider your room size and need for legroom.
+If you’re torn between a California king and king size bed, finding it hard to choose a mattress, consider your room size and need for legroom.
 In our post, we go over all of the main things to consider when deciding between mattress sizes to make your search easier.

 The King Mattress